Relintai/pandemonium_engine_docs/usage/shaders/your_first_shader/your_first_3d_shader.md

   }
 ```

-With nothing in the `vertex()` function, Godot will use its default vertex
+With nothing in the `vertex()` function, Pandemonium will use its default vertex
 shader.
 We can easily start to make changes by adding a single line:

 ```